-Incoming graduate students in the Krieger School of Arts & Sciences and the Whiting School of Engineering who need housing accommodations while looking for a place to live can contact the Off-Campus Housing Office to obtain information about living in Baltimore.
+Incoming graduate students in the Krieger School of Arts & Sciences and the Whiting School of Engineering who need housing accommodations while looking for a place to live can contact the Community Living Office to obtain information about living in Baltimore.
 In addition, the periodic Transitional Graduate Housing Program allows students to stay on campus between June and the end of July.
 This program has very limited availability so students should contact the housing office for additional information.
 Contact: email@example.com or (410) 516-7961.

 When setting up in a new place, it is important to be prepared for some of these eventualities:

 - Driver’s license through the Maryland Motor Vehicle Administration (MVA)

 - Transportation – getting to and from the Homewood Campus

 - Additional costs for graduate students and postdoctoral fellows with families.

 Mobile Phone – Cell phone contracts require a Social Security Number.
 Without this, students may only be able to purchase prepaid plans (“pay as you go”).
 Using the customers’ name, address, and date of birth, some mobile phone carriers can run credit checks internationally.
 Based on these reports, they may require customers to pay a deposit of up to $500–750 before activation.
 If a customer maintains regular, timely payments for 12 months, the deposit may be refunded by credit card or applied to the account balance.
 It is important to check these details and policies with each mobile phone provider.

 Pre-Paid Mobile Phone – Prepaid services generally do not require credit history or a Social Security Number.
 Buyers pay for the device up-front, and can purchase minutes, days, or points at their choosing.
 Typically there are no penalties or fees for nonpayment; the service simply becomes unavailable.
 Often with prepaid mobile phones, customers have to pay for the device to obtain service.
 Also, coverage may be limited by comparison to monthly plans.